Harnessing Environmental Memory with Reinforcement Learning in Open Quantum Systems: Introduction

+In parallel, significant efforts have been devoted to understanding the microscopic origin of non-Markovian dynamics in driven open quantum systems, where deriving physically consistent time-local master equations remains a highly nontrivial task.
+Notably, microscopic treatments for driven two-level systems coupled to structured reservoirs have been developed under well-defined approximations \cite{Haikka2010}.
+More generally, non-Markovian information backflow and system–environment memory can qualitatively alter open quantum dynamics with implications for quantum communication, simulation, and sensing protocols \cite{Yang2024}.
 From a theoretical standpoint, controlling non-Markovian dynamics is challenging.
 Memory kernels, time-nonlocal master equations, or time-dependent decay rates such as $\gamma(t)$ in time-local formulations lead to control landscapes that are highly non-convex and history dependent~\cite{Cong2024}.
-Standard optimal control theory (OCT) methods, which have been remarkably successful in Markovian and closed-system settings ~\cite{Goerz2014, Glaser2015}, rely on the computation of gradients of a final-time cost functional with respect to control fields.
+Standard optimal control theory (OCT) methods, which have been remarkably successful in Markovian and closed-system settings ~\cite{Goerz2014, Glaser2015}, have also been explored to control the non-Markovian response under strong driving~\cite{PuthumpallyJoseph2018, Mangaud2018}, but rely on the computation of gradients of a final-time cost functional with respect to control fields.
 In the presence of memory, these gradients become sensitive to numerical approximations and to the full past trajectory, which can lead to unstable optimization and trapping in local optima~\cite{KochGoerz2022}.
 This difficulty is amplified when the figure of merit is itself non-linear and temporally non-local, as is the case for most non-Markovianity measures.

 In parallel, there has been rapid progress in using machine learning to characterize and exploit non-Markovian dynamics.
 Data-driven schemes have been proposed to reconstruct memory kernels and effective environments directly from experimental trajectories~\cite{Luchnikov2020,Gupta2021}, and to analyze complex memory effects in many-body systems~\cite{Liu2019,Trivino2024}.
 These approaches highlight that non-Markovianity can be accessed operationally through repeated interaction and statistical learning, without the need for an exact microscopic model.